aserranoTCCM/ACT-Homeworks/project3/README.md

 - **Tests directory:** This directory is used to store all the trajectories calculated with the code.
 The purpose of each trajectory is to later on use it on an external software to visualize the dynamic.

-- **Authors.md:** In this file, all the collaborators that have work on the code can be found.
+- **Authors.md:** In this file, all the collaborators that have worked on the code can be found.